 The character generation mechanism used by early dot matrix printers is pretty much the same as that used in video display terminals and early PC cards like the Monochrome Display Adaptor (MDA).
 Since a cathode ray tube is a fast line scanning device the character ROM needs to know the character position, character to display and the correct line number, otherwise the mechanism is pretty similar, just working at a line frequency of 15,000 per second to give a steady looking display on a phosphor screen instead of one per second on a printer.

 Some early printers like the Teletype KSR-33 were almost entirely mechanical.
 The machine had just one motor and a single solenoid to work the print mechanism, everything else was triggered by that.
 The mechanical cams, clutches and link-rods to do the printing job were rather wonderful but expensive.
-Print from these early electro-mechanical machines was rather limited, often upper case only.
+Print from these early electro-mechanical machines was limited, just one font, often upper case only.
 The IBM Electric Typewriters were sometimes modified to produce things like aeronautical almanacs and the Friden Flexowriter was often used as a paper-tape controlled word-processor.
 Pre-cast type impacting the paper evenly through a carbon ribbon can form characters evenly and sharply enough to be used as camera-ready copy for book production.
 None of these machines had anything like the flexibility of the dot-matrix mechanism.
 They did, however, tend to have nicer looking print.

 Dot matrix printers use a simple mechanism in some ways.
 One motor feeds the paper, another pushes the print carriage back and forth and a set of pins transfer ink from the ribbon to the page.